dgcamacho/so2021/README.md

 receive.

 ## Access to the Repository
-Please give your tutor write access to your project so that your submissions can be graded.
+Please give your tutor @spraetor write access to your project so that your submissions can be graded.
 You also need to give read access to the repository to all tutors if there is more than one, regardless of the group you are in.
 This allows for flexible handling of unforeseen situations.